compsocialscience/summer-institute/2020/stellenbosch/apply.md

 Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample (no more than 35 pages).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).

 **In order to be guaranteed full consideration, all application materials must be submitted before 20 March 2020.
 Successful applicants will be notified by 31 March 2020.**
+In order to apply, please submit your documents on <a href="https://airtable.com/shrD3a7aoxr8NvnFa">this</a> form.

 Enquiries can be sent to <a href=mailto:sicss-stellenbosch@mail.suinformatics.com">sicss-stellenbosch@mail.suinformatics.com</a>.